rainerraul/pi-python/README.md

 to be continued...<br>
 (10 06 2015)<br>
 Added a python-script called lcdprint.
-You can send a message to a twi-interfaced YuroBot display 4x20. open a ssh-shell and type: <p style="color:red">lcdprint linenumber(0-3) "Hello Message"</p>.
-Use this python-file to display data from sensor devices, that are connected on the same i2c bus, where the LCD-Display is.
+You can send a message to a twi-interfaced YuroBot display 4x20. open a ssh-shell and type: <p style="font-color:red">lcdprint linenumber(0-3) "Hello Message".</p> Use this python-file to display data from sensor devices, that are connected on the same i2c bus, where the LCD-Display is.